-A big jump in the overnight lending rate in China also unsettled investors, said Brad Reynolds, a financial advisor at LJPR.
+A big jump in the so-called overnight lending rate in China also unsettled investors, said Brad Reynolds, a financial advisor at LJPR.
 The rate measures how much banks charge each other to borrow short-term money.
 The People's Bank of China was forced to pump about 50 billion yuan, about $8 billion, into the Chinese financial system to alleviate the squeeze, Bloomberg News reported.

 Before trading began Thursday on Wall Street, Japan's Nikkei index lost 1.7 percent.
 The FTSE 100 index of leading British shares fell 3 percent while Germany's DAX dropped 3.3 percent.

 In currency trading, the dollar rose against the euro and the Japanese yen.

 In commodities trading, gold plunged to its lowest point since September 2010, falling $87.80, or 6.4 percent, to $1,286.20 an ounce.

 Traders sold gold as its appeal as insurance against inflation and a weak dollar faded.
 Both became less of an issue after the Fed said it was contemplating an end to its bond-buying program.

 The rising dollar pushed oil prices lower.
 A stronger dollar makes oil more expensive for holders of other currencies.
 The price of crude oil fell $2.84, or 2.9 percent, to finish at $95.40 a barrel in New York, its biggest drop since November